University of Manchester - Logo

 About the course

-Taught by world-leading academics at one of the UK’s top departments for politics and international relations, our MA in Political Science offers the flexibility to specialise across a range of pathways, from democracy and elections to global governance and political economy.
+Taught by world-leading academics at one of the UK’s top departments for politics and international relations, our MA in Governance, Politics, and Policy offers the flexibility to specialise across two streams, our Policy Stream or our Elections Stream.

 You’ll gain advanced analytical skills, benefit from our close links with policymakers and NGOs, and join a vibrant, international community of students shaping the political challenges of tomorrow.

 Our research routes are particularly suitable if you’re thinking of progressing to PhD study.
-Explore our Political Science courses:
+Explore our courses:

-• European Politics and Policy (Standard Route) >
+• MA Governance, Politics, and Policy (Standard Route)

-• European Politics and Policy (Research Route) >
+• MA Governance, Politics, and Policy (Research Route)

 Each pathway has been designed to combine strong transferable skills with focused expertise in your chosen specialism.